Winner of the Surrogacy Professional of the Year Award

 It is important that in the event of your death your estate is distributed exactly as you would have chosen.

 If you don't make a Will, or if the Will you leave behind is not valid, then your estate will be distributed according to the most recent Intestacy laws.
-According to these laws any unmarried partners or step children would not benefit, whilst a spouse you were separated from would.
+According to these laws any unmarried partners or step children would not benefit, whilst a spouse you were separated from would automatically inherit.
 This may of course not be your intention and your chosen beneficiaries may be excluded from inheriting your money or property.
 This can cause friction between families and can cost money and time to resolve, usually through the Courts.

 It is important for you to make a Will if you are divorced, separated or have married again.
 You should always consider making a Will as soon as your first child is born, or for example when you buy a house (as you then have a major asset).
+It's vital to make a Will if you are suffering with Dementia or Alzheimer's Disease.

 Writing a robust Will could also ensure your beneficiaries don't pay more inheritance tax than is necessary.
 We can provide expert advice on your tax planning position.
 Contact us today!